-Although it is not necessary to do so, it would help us to anticipate the numbers likely to attend if you could email us to say that you are intending to come to the talk: iainpatt@gmail.com
+Although it is not necessary to do so, it would help us to anticipate the numbers likely to attend if you could email us to say that you are intending to come to the event: iainpatt@gmail.co

 Nazi Ideology and Senior Business Managers